 Next, chimney cleaning is essential for keeping your home safe.
 We thoroughly clean your chimney so there won’t be any traces of creosote left inside your chimney.
 Chimney inspection also determines the integrity of the mortar joints on your chimney.

 If we find structural damage in the mortar joints on your chimney then it’s time to repair it by doing some chimney tuckpointing.
 Altogether, a chimney inspection, cleaning, and repair is a good start.
-Speak to a specialist and get a free quote online today.
+Speak to a specialist and contact us today.